Apocentre/cross-devops/README.md

 For example

-`doctl kubernetes cluster kubeconfig save 52cabdf0-d413-47df-a34f-c6bffb749cd4`
+`doctl kubernetes cluster kubeconfig save aadb9808-3988-4984-8f2c-6f8f490e5c67`

-The last part will be different for each cluster;
+The last part will be different for cluster; the one in the above example points to the production cluster

 More on that here https://docs.digitalocean.com/products/kubernetes/how-to/connect-to-cluster/